Package 'midfieldr'

 ratio_of = c("graduates", "ever_enrolled"))

-Prepare FYE data for multiple imputation
+Prepare FYE data for imputation

 Description